Pros

 - Unexplained account closures

-- Many issues with receiving payment refunds
+- Issues receiving payment refunds

 - Low spending limits